THE BEGINNING

 schlafe ein, ich liebe dich

-denn vielleicht, wenn der tod kommt, um dich zu holen
+denn vielleicht, wenn der tod kommt, dich zu holen

 nimmt er mich